Scouts-Victoria-Program/lora-network-server/docs/chirpstack-docker.md

-# ChirpStack Docker example
+# ChirpStack & Docker explained

 This repository contains a skeleton to setup the [ChirpStack](https://www.chirpstack.io) open-source LoRaWAN Network Server (v4) using [Docker Compose](https://docs.docker.com/compose/).

 **Note:** Please use this `docker-compose.yml` file as a starting point for testing but keep in mind that for production usage it might need modifications.

 ## Directory layout

-* `docker-compose.yml`: the docker-compose file containing the services
+- `docker-compose.yml`: the docker-compose file containing the services
-* `configuration/chirpstack`: directory containing the ChirpStack configuration files
+- `configuration/chirpstack`: directory containing the ChirpStack configuration files
-* `configuration/chirpstack-gateway-bridge`: directory containing the ChirpStack Gateway Bridge configuration
+- `configuration/chirpstack-gateway-bridge`: directory containing the ChirpStack Gateway Bridge configuration
-* `configuration/mosquitto`: directory containing the Mosquitto (MQTT broker) configuration
+- `configuration/mosquitto`: directory containing the Mosquitto (MQTT broker) configuration
-* `configuration/postgresql/initdb/`: directory containing PostgreSQL initialization scripts
+- `configuration/postgresql/initdb/`: directory containing PostgreSQL initialization scripts

 ## Configuration